.

 Internet: www.edancescience.org

-Child Safety, Injury Prevention and Performance
+Child Safety, Injury Prevention and

-Optimization
+Performance Optimization

-Classical ballet training is the most advanced
+Classical ballet training is the most

-Nothing is more disturbing than teaching an international ballet development
+Nothing is more disturbing than teaching an international ballet

-95 percent unable to stand in a parallel position and execute a simple plie
+95 percent unable to stand in a parallel position and execute a simple

-with correct alignment.
+plie with correct alignment.

 One of the first objectives in classical ballet training is learning

 how to stand with correct posture.
-The parallel position of the feet encompasses
+The parallel position of the feet

-distribution of weight, heel aligned with the center line of the foot (1st/2nd
+encompasses distribution of weight, heel aligned with the center line

-metatarsal head).
-As the knees bend in a simple plie position, [1]
+of the foot (1st/2nd metatarsal head).
+As the knees bend in a

-alignment is maintained with the knee cap tracking directly through this
+simple plie position, [1] alignment is maintained with the knee cap

-center line of the ankle/foot complex (preparing for eventual work on pointe).
+(preparing for eventual work on pointe).

 As training progresses, the student eventually learns how to work in

-turnout (1st, 2nd, 3rd, 4th, 5th positions), or alignment positions where
+turnout (1st, 2nd, 3rd, 4th, 5th positions), or alignment positions

-the foot externally rotates, while maintaining correct knee, ankle, foot
+the foot externally rotates, while maintaining correct knee, ankle,

 alignment.

-The classical ballet mechanical ideal: heel behind centerline of
+The classical ballet mechanical ideal: heel behind centerline of foot,

-foot, knee cap tracking over the center line of ankle and foot.
+knee cap tracking over the center line of ankle and foot.
 In the

-plie position, the hip complex and kneecap must track through this
+plie position, the hip complex and kneecap must track through

-most advanced training, on pointe.
+in the most advanced training, on pointe.

 In Eastern Bloc development programs, a selection process is used to

-identify students best suited for participation in dance or sports (Olympic)
+identify students best suited for participation in dance or sports

-development programs.
-In Romania, pre-gymnastics training encompasses 6
+(Olympic) development programs.
+In Romania, pre-gymnastics training

-to develop fundamental movement mechanics prior to the introduction of sports
+choreography training, to develop fundamental movement mechanics prior

-specific movement.
-In the late 90's, Geza Pozar, Romanian National
+90's, Geza Pozar, Romanian National Team coach/choreographer for Nadia

-Team coach/choreographer for Nadia Comăneci [2] shared with me the importance
+Comăneci [2] shared with me the importance of this work for all

-of this work for all participants in for the USA Gymnastics National Team
+participants in for the USA Gymnastics National Team Coaches Education

-Coaches Education Programs.
+Programs.

 Stephen M. Apatow, [3] Founder, Director of Research and Development